 Brad Bowyer, the new politician on the block’s journey into politics wasn’t a planned one.
 After arriving to Singapore in 1985 from the United Kingdom, Bowyer spent his first two years studying in Anglo-Chinese Junior College (ACJC).
-Soon after that, he left the country to return back to the UK to follow his dream of becoming a Commando, but that was short-lived due to an injury.
+Soon after that, he left the country to return to the UK to follow his dream of becoming a Commando, but that was short-lived due to an injury.

 As such, that interest evolved into all sorts of different things from art and design to animation, and finally television production.